 - Activated Carbon Adsorption: Organic chemicals and contaminants are absorbed by activated carbon filters.

-- Disinfection: UV light or chemicals (like chlorine) are used to kill any remaining pathogens or bacteria.
+- UV Disinfection: UV light is used to kill any remaining pathogens or bacteria.

-Once the water has undergone tertiary treatment, it is typically clean enough to be safely returned to the environment or repurposed for non-potable uses, such as landscaping or industrial cooling.
+Once the water has undergone tertiary wastewater treatment, it is typically clean enough to be safely returned to the environment or repurposed for non-potable uses, such as landscaping or industrial cooling.
+In some cases, it may even be treated to potable reuse standards.

 Benefits of a Sewage Water Treatment Plant (STP Plant)